AuroraBackcountry/infoex-api/INFOEX_API_REFERENCE.md

 - `5` - Largest snow avalanche known.
 Could destroy a village or a forest area of approximately 40 hectares (10⁵ t, 3,000 m path length, 1,000 kPa impact pressure)

 **Note**: Half sizes (1.5, 2.5, 3.5, 4.5) may be used by experienced practitioners for avalanches which are midway between defined avalanche size classes.

+**InfoEx API Mapping**: Aurora D-scale values 0.5-5 are mapped to InfoEx accepted sizes (1, 1.5, 2, 2.5, 3, 3.5, 4, 4.5, 5).
+Values are clamped/rounded to the nearest valid half-step when exporting to InfoEx.

 **Snow Failure Type Codes (InfoEx API)**:
 - `S` - Slab avalanche